-My primary research interest lies in International Economics, Development Economics and Applied Econometrics.
-I also have interest in Open Economy Macroeconomics and Economic Geography.
+My primary research interest lies in International Economics, Open Economy Macroeconomics, Network Economics, Development Economics and Applied Econometrics.
 You can find my research statement in here.

 - Remittances and Poverty in Bangladesh: Some Econometric Exercise (with Selim Raihan) Bangladesh Economic Outlook, Vol 2 & No 4 (2010)